misagani/P1-SDC-LaneLines/README.md

 ## Potential Shortcomings

 There are several potential shortcomings.
 * Potential shortcoming would happen when lanes meet sharp-turn.
-Need to fixing the sloope algorithm.
+Need to be fixing the slope algorithm.
 * Another shortcoming would happen if the line not solid, and the color not consistent.
+* Another shortcoming would happen if the line not visible, maybe there are object covering it.
 * Another shortcoming would happen if the line covered with shadow on one side.
-For example if left line not covered, and right line covered, then only left line that detected by this algorithm.
+For example, if left line not covered, and right line covered, then only left line that detected by this algorithm.
 * And one more shortcoming would happen if the resolution of Images/Videos different (not standardized).
 Because the lines that created, using fixed coordinates.

 ## Possible Improvements